prizzv/personal-task-list/README.md

 ## Running the backend server

-### create a db.js file in Backend folder and write the below code for making the SQL connection
+### Create a db.js file in Backend folder and write the below code to make SQL connection

 ``` javascript
 var connection = mysql.createConnection({